 Sippy Softswitch IP to IP Authentication

-Note: This document is to complement the Sippy VoIP Softswitch Introduction Video Tutorial, Youtube video primarily to highlight IP Authentication on the call origination side and revisit termination IP Authentication.
+Note: This document is designed to complement the Sippy VoIP Softswitch Introduction Video Tutorial found in YouTube.

 Termination IP Authentication

-A "Vendor" is a flexible entity that can be considered as your A-Z Termination Supplier, an Interconnect, Carrier, or for GSM Gateways, IP-PBX's or various other implementations, for call termination to the upstream or egress side of the call.
-Each Vendor can be assigned as many individual "Connections" as required, empowering flexibility for number translations, capacity and CPS limitations, quality monitoring and many other specific parameters.
+A "Vendor" is a termination supplier such as an Interconnect, a Carrier, a GSM Gateway, an IP-PBX or any other end point used for call termination by the upstream or egress side of a call.
+Each Vendor can be assigned as many individual "Connections" as required, empowering flexibility for number translation, quality monitoring, capacity limitations, CPS limitations, etc.

-The following images provide a brief overview of the steps for IP Authentication for origination and termination only.
+The following images provide a brief overview of the steps required only to set up IP Authentication.
 Additional configuration is required to pass calls successfully.

-Existing Connections are shown in the table, listed in this example as Gateway1, Gateway2, and Gateway3.
-Your configuration will add one additional Connection to this list for Authentication.
-Add new Connection (see above) for the new IP to be authenticated for routing.
+Existing Connections listed in this example as Gateway1, Gateway2 and Gateway3 are shown in the table.
+Your configuration would add one additional Connection to the list for Authentication.
+Add a new Connection (see above) for the new IP to be authenticated for routing.

-Note: If working with a new Sippy Softswitch, additional configurations are required to succeed in the next step of this document, specifically adding the new Connection to a Routing Group as a Routing Entry.
-With existing routing and billing parameters already set up, following this document will result in completed IP to IP authentication.
-Watching the Youtube video will walk through the additional steps required or follow the Wholesale Scenario checklist for additional assistance.
+Note: If working with a new Sippy Softswitch, additional configurations are required to succeed in accomplishing what is highlighted in the next step of this document, specifically adding a new Connection to a Routing Group as a Routing Entry.
+With existing routing and billing parameters already set up, following this document will result in a completed IP to IP authentication.
+The YouTube video will walk you through the additional steps required.
+You may also follow the Wholesale Scenario checklist for additional information.

 Origination IP Authentication

-Once the fundamental configuration is completed regarding vendor's rates, routing preferences, and billing parameters, origination IP Authentication can be configured.
+Once the base configuration is completed (Vendor's Rates, Routing Preferences, and Billing Parameters), IP Authentication for the call origination side can be configured.

-An Account relates to an entity matching centralized CDR's and a single Balance relating to all authenticated calls from the originating source.
-The Account is a flexible entity that can be used for a versatile range of business and client requirement, with both Digest and flexible IP/CLI/CLD authentication methods.
-An Account is the location of your originating IP Authentication for ingress traffic.
-Each Account can have as many specified "Authentication Rules" as required, increasing security against fraudulent traffic, and flexibility for specific call routing and billing.
+An Account matches entries in the CDRs and a single Balance that relates to all authenticated calls from the originating source.
+Accounts are flexible entities that can be used to fulfill various business and client requirements.
+Digest Authentication and flexible CLI/CLD authentication methods can be used with Accounts.
+Accounts are the elements against which IP Authentication for ingress traffic is checked (call origination).
+Each Account can have as many specified "Authentication Rules" as required, thereby increasing security against fraudulent traffic, and providing flexibility for call routing and billing.

-To add originating IP Authentication, Navigate to an Account in Sippy's Customer Menu to configure the IP of call origination.
-If a new Account is to be created for your client, add Account with the Add button (see above).
-Configure Account parameters and save your new Account.
-Select the Action dropdown menu that corresponds with the newly created Account and click on the Authentication Rules option.
+To add originating IP Authentication, Navigate to an Account in the Customer Menu where you will need to configure the call origination IP.
+If a new Account is to be created for your client, add the Account by clicking the Add button (see above).
+Configure the Account parameters and Save your new Account.
+Select the Action dropdown menu that corresponds to the Account you created and click on the Authentication Rules option.

 Add Authentication Rule.
-Configure originating IP Address in Remote IP field (see above).
-Save and Close to add rule.
+Enter the originating IP Address in the Remote IP field (see above).
+Save and Close to add the rule.
 Additional parameters can be used for flexible authentication or restriction of traffic from a specified remote IP address.
 See additional online resources for more information.

-The Account's Authentication Rules table now shows the IP address that has been configured.
-IP: 18.104.22.168 has been configured as an example (see above).
+The Account's Authentication Rules table will show the IP address that has been configured.
+The example above shows IP address 220.127.116.11 was configured.

-This completes the origination configuration of your IP to IP model and your client will then be able to pass calls using the configurations of this Account.
+This completes the configuration of the call origination IP to IP model.
+Your client will be able to pass calls using the configuration you set in his Account.